nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `addc m/MODULE_CODE LESSON_CODE d/DAY t/START_TIME END_TIME [r/REMARK]`

 * All the parameters are **compulsory** except for remark

-* Day is in ISO week format <br> e.g. 2 equals Tuesday, 5 equals Friday
+* Day input is only accepted in integer form <br> e.g. `1` for Monday, `7` for Sunday

-* Start time and end time are in HH:MM format
+* Start time input is only accepted in the `HH:mm` format <br> e.g. `09:00`

 <div markdown="span" class="alert alert-primary">:information_source: **Note:**
 Module code and lesson code are seperated by white spaces.
-The lesson start time and end time are seperated by white spaces as well.
+Lesson start time and end time are seperated by white spaces as well.
 </div>

 Examples: